influenza/mms-report/README.md

     $ source venv/bin/activate
     $ pip install -r requirements.txt

+# Running

+    $ source venv/bin/activate
+    (venv) $ python generate-report.py

+Once this completes, the `./data.db` file's contents will have been rendered into a number of html files named after the conversation thread id.

 # Notes on the database format

 I didn't read any spec on the format of the mmssms.db database.
 Instead